Wao-course/Ex_13/README.md

 - the search list returnig empty list when the search term is not found.

 - The microsoft.EntityFrameworkCore.Tools.DotNet package is giving error use ```dotnet list package``` to check the version of the package and restore if it fails with the following command ```dotnet restore```

+- Scope issue with the recommendationDbContext in the StatsBackgroundWorker class.fix: requires using a factory scope
+- issues with the migration solved with ``dotnet ef migration add <migration name>``  and ``dotnet ef database update``